Jack12816/avm-motion-trigger/README.md

 * [libconfig](http://www.hyperrealm.com/libconfig/) (>=1.5)
 * [libbcm2835](http://www.airspayce.com/mikem/bcm2835/) (>=1.46)

-The versions describe the lowest tested version.
+The versions behind the libraries are describing the lowest tested versions.
 Is it possible that lower and/or higher versions will run fine, too.

 The project was successfully compiled with the [GCC](https://gcc.gnu.org/) (>=4.9.2).